brianauton/rails-futurizer/README.md

 warnings that are applicable to the currently installed versions of Ruby and Rails, and ignore those that are not applicable.

-(If your app is too old to be using Bundler, you should seriously consider adding Bundler as the first step toward upgrading.)
+(If your app is too old to be using Bundler, consider adding Bundler as the first step toward upgrading.)

 ### Bugs Patched

-  * When Rails 2.3 or older is used with Ruby 2.0 or newer, parameter filtering in ActionController silently fails, outputting all parameters to the log regardless of filter settings.
+  * When Rails 2.3 or older is used with Ruby 2.0 or newer, parameter log filtering in ActionController silently fails, causing all parameters to be logged regardless of filter settings.
 Rails-futurizer will automatically patch this bug for Rails 2.2.1 or newer.